INDIAN INSTITUTE OF MANAGEMENT CALCUTTA

 The short-listing would be done in two stages:

-- In the second stage, a candidate’s Composite Score would be determined using the same criteria as used for the candidates applying through CAT 2016.
-The details of determining the composite score of a candidate applying through CAT 2016 are provided in Item A, Stage II of the admission policy available at: https://iimcal.ac.in/programs/pgp/admission/admission-policy/admission-procedure-for-domestic-candidates
+- In the second stage, a candidate’s Composite Score would be determined using the same criteria as used for the candidates applying through CAT 2017.
+The details of determining the composite score of a candidate applying through CAT 2017 are provided in the Stage II (Table 2 and 3) of Admission Policy available at: https://iimcal.ac.in/programs/pgp/admission/admission-policy/admission-procedure-for-domestic-candidates

-The final selection of the candidate would be based on equivalent CAT 2016 score, performance in the PI, written ability test, academic diversity, and work experience.
-The details of the weights of these components are provided in Item B of the admission policy available at: https://iimcal.ac.in/programs/pgp/admission/admission-policy/admission-procedure-for-domestic-candidates
+The final selection of the candidate would be based on equivalent CAT 2017 score, performance in the PI, written ability test, academic diversity, and work experience.
+The details of the weights of these components are provided in Item B (Table 4) of the admission policy available at: https://iimcal.ac.in/programs/pgp/admission/admission-policy/admission-procedure-for-domestic-candidates

 Fees and Expenses:

-The total fee for the overseas student for the PGDM batch 2017-19 is USD 55,000 (Fifty five Thousands Only) for a period of two years.
+The total fee for the overseas student for the PGDM batch 2017-19 was USD 60,000 (Sixty Thousands Only) for a period of two years.
 The above fee is payable, phase-wise, in six semesters over two years.
 In addition to the course fees, the overseas student is required to pay one time refundable caution deposit of INR 10,000 (Ten thousand only).
 Living and other expenses during the period of his/her stay are payable in Indian rupees which are extra and will depend upon choice of food and other preferences and can vary from INR 3,500/- to INR Rs.5,000/- per month.

 Availability of loans from banks and financial institutions: